 TGah Editor: Change the paragraph below of this subclause as follows (#8472):

 When dot11SSPNInterfaceActivated is true, an AP shall distribute the group addressed message into the BSS only if dot11NonAPStationAuthSourceMulticast in the dot11InterworkingEntry identified by the source MAC address in the received message is true.
-When dot11SSPNInterfaceActivated is false, the group addressed message shall be distributed into the BSS.
+When dot11SSPNInterfaceActivated is false, an AP shall distribute the group addressed message into the BSS, except when dot11RelayAPOperationActivated is true and the group addressed message is received from a STA.
+In that case the group addressed message shall not be distributed into the BSS and it shall be forwarded to the S1G relay STA in the same relay.
+The S1G relay STA shall send the group addressed message to the associated AP as an individually addressed frame using either a four address frame format (PV0 or PV1) or an A-MSDU format as specified in 9.51.4 (Addressing and forwarding of group addressed relay frames).

 Unless the MPDU is delivered via DMS, the STA originating the message receives the message as a group addressed message (prior to any filtering).
 Therefore, a STA shall filter out group addressed messages that contain their address as the source address.
 When dot11SSPNInterfaceActivated is false, group addressed MSDUs shall be propagated throughout the ESS.
 When dot11SSPNInterfaceActivated is true, group addressed MSDUs shall be propagated throughout the ESS only if dot11NonAPStationAuthSourceMulticast in the dot11InterworkingEntry identified by the source MAC address in the received message is true.

 9.48 Page Slicing